mkht/PSOpenAI/Docs/Wait-VectorStoreFileBatch.md

 ### -StatusForWait
 If one or more statuses are specified in `-StatusForWait`, this cmdlet will exit when a batch changes to a status other than that.
 Note: Do not specify `completed` for this parameter. cmdlet may not exit permanently.
-This parameter cannot be used simultaneously with `-StatusForExit`.

 ```yaml
 Type: String[]